potassco/clingo-cmake-example/README.md

 This example show how a minimal cmake based project can use the clingo library.

-The easiest way to get started is to install the required tools via anaconda.
+The easiest way to get started is to install the required tools via [conda].
+(I would recommend to install Miniconda but Anaconda works, too.)
 The commands below assume that you are using Linux.
 Other operating systems might require slightly different commands/packages to be installed.

 We assume that conda is already installed and the base environment is activated.